FourFortyFour/nandplusplus/README.md

-# VHDL Chipset Work and Logic Gate Fundementals 💾
+# HDL Chipset Work and Logic Gate Fundementals 💾

 *  Chipset logic to eventually combine them (the logic gates) all and create a virtual machine able to run Java programs.
  <br>